Lembas Bread | Lord of the Rings Inspired Recipes

 It’s time for another fictional foray into the magical and mystical world of J.R.R.
 Tolkien’s Lord of the Rings.

-While the books are timeless and are well worth the puruse for avid fantasy readers, it was the movies that really stole my tweenager heart and began a lifelong obsession where I’ve continued watch the movies (extended editions ONLY) at least once a year, well into my adulthood.
+While the books are timeless and well worth the peruse for avid fantasy readers, it was the movies that really stole my tweenager heart and began a lifelong obsession where I’ve continued to watch the movies (extended editions ONLY) at least once a year, well into my adulthood.
 In fact, Return of the King is playing in the background as I type this right now.

-While there are many recipes for lembas bread out there that are inspired by a more authentic take on how this bread was made in Lothlorien by the elves, I always fancied the actual recipe for lembas bread to be more akin to a focaccia – but with less air bubbles.
+While there are many recipes for lembas bread out there inspired by a more authentic take on how this bread was made in Lothlórien by the Elves, I always fancied the actual recipe for lembas bread to be more akin to a focaccia—but with fewer air bubbles.

 One thing is for sure, making your own lembas bread at home is easier than taking the One Ring to Mordor!